-Despite the huge differences between creation and evolution (see previous chart), some believe in both creation and evolution.
-These theistic evolutionists (from Greek theos for "God") teach that God created the world by an evolutionary process.
-What can be said to theistic evolution claims?
+Despite the huge differences between creation and evolution (see previous chart), some believe in both.
+These theistic evolutionists (from Greek theos, meaning "God") teach that God created the world through an evolutionary process.
+What can be said about theistic evolution claims?